 What I’m about to say is probably going to confuse some people.
 It might even upset some people.
-I might even cop some abuse for saying it, but fuck it, I’m going to say it anyway, because I’m tired of picking up the phone each day, having to listen to business owners complain about how they’ve been ripped off and how everyone working in the SEO industry is a scam artist.
+I might even cop some abuse for saying it, but I’m going to say it anyway, because I’m tired of picking up the phone each day, having to listen to business owners complain about how they’ve been ripped off and how everyone working in the SEO industry is a scam artist.

 SEO is about revenue, not rankings.